 And who are the lost he is seeking?
 We all are, or have been, or continue to be from time to time.
 Not primarily the physically lost, although I'm sure Jesus has been involved in the rescue of many who were physically lost.
 We who live in Vancouver, and especially on the North Shore, know how easy it is to take a wrong turn on a trail and become hopelessly lost in minutes.
-Many tourists don't recognize the danger, and become quickly and seriously lost without proper clothing, food or water.
+Many tourists don't recognize the danger, and become lost like this without proper clothing, food or water.
+Some have even died as a result, even while looking down at the lights of the city.

 Some people who are lost are able to call attention to themselves by lighting signal fires.
 I can't help thinking of the scene in the movie "Cast Away", when Tom Hanks finally gets a fire going on the beach, proclaiming loudly, "me, I have created fire!"
 Sometimes such attention-getting is disastrous for the lost person, and even others.
-A few years ago a hunter who was lost in California lit a fire to draw attention to himself - and created the largest wildfire in California history, burning over 100,000 acres and killing 15 people in the process.
-Sadly though, more often the attention-seeking fires lit by the lost are self-destructive behaviours that consume their whole being.
+Last year a hunter who was lost in California lit a fire to draw attention to himself - and created the largest wildfire in California history, burning some 110,000 acres and killing 15 people in the process.

-The lost of whom Jesus is speaking when he declares he has come to seek them and to save them are the spiritually lost, those who for whatever reasons have either drifted from or worse yet been pushed away from a warm and sustaining relationship with God.
-These lost are those who have lost direction, lost hope, lost purpose, and are unable to find their own way back into a meaningful relationship with God, and often with other people as well.
-These lost will sometimes also signal for help, often with self-destructive behaviour that isolates them even further from those who want to retain their sense of righteousness through separating themselves from the unpure.
-That is a vicious spiral, one that ends in lack of life, certainly lack of the abundant life promised in Christ, and too often in death.
+But the lost of whom Jesus is speaking when he declares he has come to seek them and to save them are the spiritually lost, those who for whatever reasons have either drifted from or worse yet been pushed away from a warm and sustaining relationship with God.
+The lost are those who have lost direction, lost hope, lost purpose, and are unable to find their own way back into a meaningful relationship with God, and often with other people as well.
+These lost will sometimes also signal for help, often with self-destructive behaviour that isolates them even further from those who want to retain their sense of righteousness through isolation.
+It is a vicious spiral, one that ends in lack of life, certainly lack of the abundant life promised in Christ, and too often in death.